Prepare to implement DAI

 - Existing traditional video ad serving infrastructure

 - Digital Rights Management installed (if your content is encrypted)

-In addition, the requirements for each type of solution are listed below.
+In addition, here are the requirements for each specific type:

 Specific live linear requirements

 - Injector, encoder/transcoder, packager installed